codename11/thegame/README.md

  - This route starts fight `/commenceBattle`.
 It receives game id.Their js counterpart for activation is `commenceBattle(event)`.

 All of these protected routes also need token which is passed automatically from `login` method to global variable `token` from `skripta.js`.

+#### My Notice:

+Since a game can have several armies, and if several armies can select same strategy which in turn makes both of them attack one army.
+By that account there can be more then one winner or at least one loser.

+I tried setting counter variable  that counts how many armies still has units and if there are more than one, start loop again.
+It works partially i.e. ajax call for 50% of the time just times out.

+So i decided to leave it as is.
+Aka, read first paragraph of "My Notice".
+Since at least, it doesn't time out ...